jpbaterabsb/jpa-dio/README.md

 # Pure-JPA - Digital Innovation One

-The goal of this project is to remember JDBC implementation
+The goal of this project is to learn core conceps of JPA.
 ## Getting Started

 1. Clone this project